 Evren Balta teaches at Yıldız Technical University in the Department of Political Science and International Relations.
 She received her PhD in Political Science from the CUNY-Graduate Center in 2007.
 While primarily teaching comparative politics, she has special research interests in conflict studies, civil-military relations, and territorial politics.
 In addition to several articles, she has co-edited [with İsmet Akça] The Politics of Military, State and Security in Turkey (İstanbul Bilgi University Publications, 2010) and is the author of The Global Security Complex (İletisim Publications, 2012).

 Zeynep Şarlak is a graduate of Boğaziçi University’s Department of Economics, from whose Political Science and International Relations Department she also received her M.A. degree before working in the Comparative Politics Department of the Institut d’Etudes Politiques de Paris in France.
 Since then she has worked in Galatasaray University’s Department of Political Science as a research assistant and as a researcher for the international research project Crime and Culture within the sixth framework programme of the European Commission.
-She also helped develop the Financial Literacy program as part of a project supported by the Ministry of Family and Social Policies, a Turkey-wide program led by TEB [Türk Ekonomi Bankası].
-Currently she is a PhD student at Leiden University and is working as a researcher on the Helsinki Citizens’ Assembly’s cross-border citizens’ network for peace’s inter-communal reconciliation & human security project involving the West Balkans and Turkey.
+She also helped develop the Financial Literacy program as part of a project supported by the Ministry of Family and Social Policies, a Turkey-wide programme led by TEB [Türk Ekonomi Bankası].
+Currently, she is a PhD student at Leiden University and is working as a researcher on the Helsinki Citizens’ Assembly’s cross-border citizens’ network for peace’s inter-communal reconciliation & human security project involving the West Balkans and Turkey.
 Her focus areas include national security and the sociology of corruption.